-The son of Romanian immigrants, Alexander Vraciu became the Navy's fourth-ranking ace during World War II by shooting down 19 enemy aircraft and destroying 21 more on the ground.
-After graduation from DePauw University in 1941, he entered the Naval Reserve and earned his wings the following August.
-His first assignment was to fly F6F Hellcats in VF-6 "Fighting Six" under the command of Medal of Honor recipient "Butch" O'Hare.
-Initially flying as O'Hares wingman, he gained valuable knowledge and honed his combat skills.
-He shot down his first enemy aircraft, a Zero fighter, over Wake Island.
-His second, a Betty bomber, fell over Tarawa.
+Born in East Chicago, Indiana, Alexander Vraciu became the Navy’s fourth ranking ace during World War II by shooting down 19 Japanese aircraft and destroying 21 more on the ground.
+After graduation from DePauw University in 1941, he entered naval flight training and earned his wings in August 1942.
+His first combat assignment was flying Grumman F6F Hellcats on the wing of Medal of Honor recipient “Butch” O’Hare, commanding officer of Fighter Squadron 6 (VF-6).
+Flying from the USS Independence, he shot down his first enemy aircraft, a Zero fighter, at Wake Island in October 1943.
+His second, a Betty bomber, was downed at Tarawa.